On the Paradox of Certified Training: Continuity and Sensitivity in Practice

-Here we show additional figures for continuity and sensitivity with the same setup as for \cref{fig:continuity}.
-In \cref{fig:csall} we show the bounds obtained for each of the MNIST FC networks from \cref{table:results:new}, using $\eps=\eps_{test}=0.3$.
-Note that each network is trained using a different relaxation.
+Here we show additional figures for continuity and sensitivity with same setup as for \cref{fig:practice:realnet}.
+In \cref{fig:csall} we show the bounds for each of the MNIST FC networks from \cref{table:results:new}, using $\eps=\eps_{test}=0.3$, and a network trained with CROWN-IBP in the same setup.
 All plots are generated on the same example.
 We can highlight some differences compared to the naturally trained network.
 First, as explained earlier, the relaxation used for training typically obtains the tightest bounds.
 Next, we can see that if the network was trained with CROWN or hBox, there is a significantly smaller number of discontinuities than in the cases when the network was trained naturally or using some other relaxation.
 Even though there is a lack of discontinuities in these cases, these networks do not perform well (see \cref{table:results:new}) which suggests that, while the network learned to eliminate the discontinuities, the performance was still hurt by them earlier in the training.
-Finally, we see that evaluating Box and hBox trained models using the DeepZ relaxation shows its increased sensitivity.
+Finally, we see that evaluating IBP and hBox trained models using the DeepZ relaxation shows its increased sensitivity.